kvinay7/interview-preparation/DBMS.md

      - **`READ COMMITTED`**: Prevents only dirty reads.
      - **`REPEATABLE READ`**: Allows only phantom reads.
      - **`SERIALIZABLE`**: Ensures complete isolation but may reduce concurrency.

-     - **Lower isolation**: better performance, but more risk of inconsistent data.
-     - **Higher isolation**: safer data, but more locking and slower performance.
+   - Lower isolation: better performance, but more risk of inconsistent data.
+Higher isolation: safer data, but more locking and slower performance.

  - **Durability**: Once a transaction is committed, the changes are **permanent**, even in the case of a system crash.
    - **SQL Mechanism**: Ensured by the database engine using **write-ahead logs** and **disk flushing**.